By Rachel Hershberger

 As one of the country’s most popular outdoor classical theaters, this Shakespearean troupe offers five rotating plays during the summer months.
 Arrive early and grill on-site at the theater’s picnic area before you head up the hill for a top-notch production under the stars.

-Make a pit stop at this 5,300-acre park and leisure down the half-mile trail to Stephens Falls.
+Make a pit stop at this 5,300-acre park and leisurely walk down the half-mile trail to Stephens Falls.
 If you want to spend some time outside, take the day to explore the nearly 40 miles of hiking trails or have a swim at one of the park’s two lakes.